 The Humanities disciplines constitute a way of thinking, talking and writing about what it means to be human.
 Study in the Humanities disciplines introduces us to people we have never met, places we have never visited, times in which we have not lived, perspectives we have never taken, and ideas that may never have crossed our minds.
 Through careful and rigorous engagement with texts produced by (and about) those other people, places, and ideas, we explore issues of identity, community, and culture, as well as values, purpose, and meaning.
 With perspectives thus enlarged and enriched, and with skills to explore these questions further, the Humanities invite and equip us to live an examined life.

-Natural Science is a systematic, empirical study of our universe.
-Common Curriculum natural science courses are designed to introduce students to: the scientific process, scientific literature, laboratory investigation, and the application of science to real life.
-Each course will have disciplinary content.
+Natural Science courses in the Common Curriculum introduce students to a systematic, empirical study of our universe.
+By practicing the scientific process, reading scientific literature, and doing laboratory investigation, students will improve their analytic skill, practice precise communication, and see the application of science to everyday life.

-Students majoring in one of the social science disciplines will be required to take a social science course from a discipline other than their chosen major.
+Students majoring in one of the social science disciplines are required to take a social science course from a discipline other than their chosen major.